fthidln/Book-Recommendation-System/README.md

-# **Recommendation System: Automating Book's Suggestion using Collaborative Filtering**
+# **Recommendation System: Automating Book's Suggestion using Content-based and Collaborative Filtering**

 By    : Muhammad Fatih Idlan (faiti.alfaqar@gmail.com)

 This project was done to fulfil the *Machine Learning Terapan* 2nd assignment submission on Dicoding.
 The domain used in this project is book recommendation.

 ## Project Overview
 In today’s digital age, the volume of content and choices available to users across platforms is overwhelming.
 Recommender systems play an indispensable role in navigating this vast landscape, ensuring users discover relevant and engaging content without being inundated by irrelevant options.
 By personalizing user experiences, these systems have become a cornerstone in industries like e-commerce, entertainment, and education, boosting user satisfaction, retention, and revenue.
-This project delves into the development of a book recommendation system, leveraging collaborative filtering techniques and the Nearest Neighbors algorithm to match users with books they are most likely to enjoy.
-Collaborative filtering, a widely used approach, relies on user-item interactions to uncover patterns and provide recommendations.
-Furthermore, Collaborative Filtering can make unforeseen recommendations, which means it might offer items that are relevant to the user even if the information is not in the user's profile [[ 1 ]](https://doi.org/10.1016/j.eij.2015.06.005).
+This project delves into the development of a book recommendation system, leveraging content-base filtering and collaborative filtering techniques with RecommenderNet model to match users with books they are most likely to enjoy.
+Content-based filtering is an approach in recommendation systems that utilizes information from items or users to make recommendations.
+While, collaborative filtering, a widely used approach, relies on user-item interactions to uncover patterns and provide recommendations.
+Unfortunately, content-based filtering techniques rely on item metadata, meaning they require detailed item descriptions and well-structured user profiles to generate accurate recommendations.
+Albeit that, collaborative filtering come up as a complementer which can make unforeseen recommendations, meaning it might offer items that are relevant to the user even if the information is not in the user's profile [[ 1 ]](https://doi.org/10.1016/j.eij.2015.06.005).
 The system implementation is aimed to demonstrate how machine learning can be harnessed to create a seamless and personalized user experience in the context of literature discovery.

 ## Business Understanding
 ### Problem Statement
 Starting with explanation from the background above, core problems that this project aims to solve are:

-* How to develop a machine learning-based recommendation system for books?
+* How to develop a machine learning-based recommendation system for books using content-based and colaborative filtering?
-* How are the results when data with and without standardization is compared using the same algorithm?
+* How are the results between those two techniques?

 ### Objectives
 According to problem statement above, this project has several objectives too, that are:

-* Develop a machine learning-based recommendation system for books
+* Develop a machine learning-based recommendation system for books using content-based and colaborative filtering
-* Determining high performance model with variation of data preparation method
+* Determining high performance model with variation of recommendation techniques

 ### Solution Approach
 To achive the objectives, we need to perform several things such as:

-* Using Nearest Neighbour through variation of data with and without standardization to selecting high performance corresponding to evaluation metrics (Euclidean Distance)
+* Using content-based and colaborative filtering compare the results between those two methods

 ## Data Understanding
 ![Data Understanding](/Assets/Kaggle.png "Data Understanding")